nrkn/bloodlines-tc/README.md

 1. **[Research](research/readme.md)** - what needs to be figured out - what can be automated - what tools do we need to find/make?
 2. **Survey** - comprehensive screen shots from Bloodlines for comparison while building
-3. **Gather** - from Bloodlines, export and convert geometry, find and extract used textures either via bill of materials from bloodlines map or manually via the *Survey*
+3. **Gather** - from Bloodlines, export and convert geometry, find and extract used textures using bill of materials from bloodlines map
 4. **Build** - turning converted geometry blueprint into actual doom level, test and find right scale, fixing, tweaking etc
 5. **Art** - using scale, create various patches, textures, sprites etc from exported materials, tweak for doom palette
 5. **Decorate** - texture level, lighting, objects (mix of sprites and doom "geometry" eg raised floor for table) etc